scala/docs.scala-lang/overviews/scaladoc/for-library-authors.md

   ahead of deprecation.
 Same fields as `@deprecated`.
 - `@inheritdoc` take comments from a superclass as defaults if comments are not provided locally.
+- `@documentable` Expand a type alias and abstract type into a full template page. - TODO: Test the "abstract type" claim - no examples of this in the Scala code base

 ### Macros